 As you continue down the road, you will come to a loop at the end.
 Here you can enjoy views of Rice Lake, wade in the water to cool off, stop for a snack in the pavilion or use the toilet facilities.

-Approximately 1.48 miles from the Rice Lake Picnic Area to JNT Marina
+Approximately 1.48 miles from the Rice Lake Picnic Area to Parkside Marina

 Follow the loop to turn around and head back to the entrance of the Rice Lake Fee Area, but this time take a right at the intersection.
 As you continue on State Park Road, you will pass Crestview Drive then Ridge Road.
 After passing Ridge Road, make sure you stop to take in the views as you drive down the narrow stretch of State Park Road where Whitewater Lake is on your left and Rice Lake is on the right.

-Stop 3: Whitewater Lake Beach and/or JNT Marina
+Stop 3: Whitewater Lake Beach and/or the Parkside Marina

 After passing through the scenic stretch, you will come up to Whitewater Lake Beach then the Dr. O.R.
-Memorial Picnic Area followed by the Whitewater Damn then the JNT Marina.
+Memorial Picnic Area followed by the Whitewater Damn then the Parkside Marina.
 If you need a break, toilet facilities, a picnic area, or to cool off in the lake, stop at the Whitewater Lake Beach.
 If you are simply looking for a rest or picnic area, stop at the Dr O.R.
 Memorial Picnic Area to take in views of Rice Lake from the peninsula.
-Alternatively, if you could use a cold beverage, stop in to JNT Parkside Marina for refreshments.

-Approximately 2.88 miles from JNT Marina to Natureland County Park
+Approximately 2.88 miles from the Parkside Marina to Natureland County Park

 Continue on State Park Road until you come up to W. Lakeshore Drive.
 Continue on W. Lakeshore Drive until you reach Kettle Moraine Dr. and take a left.
 You will pass the Whitewater Lions Club on your left.
 Continue to the end of the street where you come to a stop sign and take a right on R and W Townline Road.